jjlabella/CropRoundedImageView/README.md

 # CropRoundedImageView
 Swift (iOS) - Sometimes you need to crop to center or make a round UIImageView.
 This library will help you to do it.

+In this example we are going to create a @IBDesignable and we will use @IBInspectable variables to setup our new component.

 ##Preview
 ![](https://github.com/jjlabella/CropRoundedImageView/blob/master/CropRoundedImageView/PreviewFinal.png)